abishbaig/Todo-App-Django/README.md

 ## Features

 - User **registration and login system** using Django’s built-in authentication.
-- Each user can **Add, Update, Delete, and Mark tasks as Complete**.
+- Each user can **Add, Update, Delete, Set Priority, and Mark tasks as Complete**.
 - Tasks are **user-specific**, ensuring privacy and data separation.
 - **Django Widget Tweaks** used for customizing form design.
 - **Bootstrap** integrated for a modern, responsive UI.